Bankruptcy Law Firm Representing Clients in Oklahoma City Who Pass the Means Test

 The means test is a tool that is used to determine whether or not an individual qualifies for Chapter 7 bankruptcy based on their monthly income.
 This test was designed to prevent people with the means to repay their debts from qualifying for Chapter 7 bankruptcy.
 As a result, the test ensures that Chapter 7 bankruptcy is only available to those who truly need it.

 If you are thinking about filing for Chapter 7, it’s important to understand how the means test works and whether or not you pass it.
-To find out if you qualify, schedule a free consultation with the experienced bankruptcy means test attorneys at Mitchell & Hammond.
+To find out if you qualify, schedule a free consultation with the experienced bankruptcy means test attorneys at Hammond Law Firm.

 An Overview of the Steps Involved in the Means Test